quicwg/base-drafts/draft-ietf-quic-transport.md

 unsupported versions.
 To help ensure this, a server SHOULD include a reserved version (see {{versions}}) while generating a Version Negotiation packet.

-The design of version negotiation permits a server to avoid maintaining state for packets that it rejects in this fashion.
-The validation of version negotiation (see {{version-validation}}) only validates the result of version negotiation, which is the same no matter which reserved version was sent.
-A server MAY therefore send different reserved version numbers in the Version Negotiation Packet and in its transport parameters.
+The design of version negotiation (see {{version-validation}}) only ensures that a client does not incorrectly believe that a version supported by the server is not supported.
+A server MAY therefore send different reserved version numbers in Version Negotiation packets.

+A client MAY include reserved versions in its `supported_versions` or `unsupported_versions` fields along with transport parameters (see
+{{transport-parameter-versions}}).

-A client MAY send a packet using a reserved version number.
-This can be used to solicit a list of supported versions from a server.
+A client MAY send a packet using a reserved version number to solicit a list of supported versions from a server.

 # Cryptographic and Transport Handshake {#handshake}